RayyanZaid/GoogleCSR-Project/README.md

 [✔️] Set up GitHub <br>

-[✔️] Create function to convert rectangular to polar coordinates <br>
+[✔️] Create a function to convert rectangular to polar coordinates <br>

 [✔️] Implement code used to track trajectories from JSON formatted data from SportsVU <br>